 What risk?
 You may ask.
 Well, again and again, news headlines have reported that proprietary, protected, or even classified information has been found on computers and hard drives sold on sites like eBay.

 The latest of these reports comes from Germany.
-German magazine Der Spiegel reported that a laptop formerly used by the German military was purchased on eBay for about $100.
-The device which was still running Windows 2000, was easily accessed by using the username “Guest” and the password “guest”.
+German magazine Der Spiegel reported that the laptop, which was still running Windows 2000, was easily accessed by using the username “Guest” and the password “guest”.
 It contained classified military information, including details on how to operate (and defeat) the “LeFlaSys Ozelot” mobile air defense system.